fisothemes/TwinCat-Dynamic-Collections/README.md

 As aways feel free to contribute or report issues.

 # ⚠ Important ⚠
-Be careful when storing `STRUCT`s or `FUNCTION BLOCKS` that contain `STRING`s or `WSTRING`s.
-You may not be able to retrieve them with a `find` method nor be able to retrieve them as keys.
-This is because strings are null terminated and any junk after is retained.
-Equality is checked using `MEMCMP`.
-For `FUNCTION BLOCK`s I recommend you store them as interfaces or pointers.
-For `STRUCT`s, clear any strings using `MEMSET` and set it to your chosen value before you store it.
+Be careful when storing `STRUCT`s or `FUNCTION BLOCK`s that contain `STRING`s or `WSTRING`s.
+You may not be able to retrieve them with a `find` method nor be able to use the as keys to retrieve a value in a map.
+This is because strings are null delimited so any junk characters after the null character are retained.
+Equality of `STRUCT`s and `FUNCTION BLOCK`s are checked using `MEMCMP`.
+For `FUNCTION BLOCK`s I recommend you store them using interfaces or pointers.
+For `STRUCT`s, clear any strings inside using `MEMSET` and set it to your chosen value before you store it.
+If you have questions I'm happy to answer them.